Villy-P/TS-Chess/README.md

 The first tag (`background-color`) sets the background of the canvas to `cadetblue` (HTML can also read plain text as colors too).
 Then we set the `border` attribute to `1px solid black`.
-This sets the border of the canvas to be one pixel wide and have a boldened, black look to it.
+This sets the border of the canvas to be one pixel wide and have a bold, black look to it.
 The four next attributes have to do with setting the canvas to be centered on the screen.
 Lets look at each of them.

 - `position: absolute`
   - This means that the canvas will be positioned to be relative to the body.
 The next two properties will determine that.
 - `top: 50%`
-  - This sets the postition relative to the top to 50%.
+  - This sets the position relative to the top to 50%.
 For example, if the screen was 1000px tall, then the canvas would be placed 500px away from the top.
 - `left: 50%`
   - This sets the position relative to the left to 50%.
 For example, if the screen was 1000px wide, then the canvas would be placed 500px away from the left.
 - The two properties above cause the canvas to shift to the middle of the screen, however the top left corner of the screen will be at the center, so we will need to place the center of the canvas to the center of the screen.